TinoRabe/Blog-Netlify/site/content/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals.md

 * Partner Portal looks good on paper  but can get you in trouble

 In my experience, the Partner Portal always looks like an excellent template in sales projects, but in the long run, there was always one shortcoming: customization of the built-in features.
 The template gives great value if the requirements do not vary from the standard.
 But as soon as you aim to customize those features, you could be in trouble as **you have no access to the server-side code**, i.e. the code to those template-specific functionalities.
-Want to customize the distribution logic of opportunities - sorry, computer says no.
+Want to customize the distribution logic of opportunities?
+Sorry, computer says no.